 - Policy Board is made up of elected officials from each of the nine jurisdictions as well as representatives from the Capital Region Airport Commission, Greater Richmond Transit Company (GRTC) Transit System, Richmond Metropolitan Transportation Authority, and the Virginia Secretary of Transportation.
-The governing board also includes the following nonvoting member agencies and organizations: Federal Highway Administration, Federal Transit Administration, RideFinders, Virginia Department of Aviation, Department of Rail and Public Transportation, and the RRTPO Community Transportation Advisory Committee chairman. - Executive Committee is a subset of the Policy Board, made up of elected officials from each of the nine jurisdictions. - Technical Advisory Committee (TAC) made up of technically qualified representatives of member localities and agencies responsible for planning, maintaining, controlling, developing, and improving the transportation system within the Richmond region. - Community Transportation and Community Transportation of Community Transportation
+The governing board also includes the following nonvoting member agencies and organizations: Federal Highway Administration, Federal Transit Administration, RideFinders, Virginia Department of Aviation, Department of Rail and Public Transportation, and the RRTPO Community Transportation Advisory Committee chairman. - Executive Committee is a subset of the Policy Board, made up of elected officials from each of the nine jurisdictions. - Technical Advisory Committee (TAC) made up of technically qualified representatives of member localities and agencies responsible for planning, maintaining, controlling, developing, and improving the transportation system within the Richmond region. - Community Transportation Advisory Committee (CTAC) made up of citizen representatives of RRTPO jurisdictions and community organizations as designated by the RRTPO board with a focus on equity, inclusion, and community diversity.